AdobeDocs/journey-optimizer-b2b.en/help/user/content/sms-authoring.md

 >[!ENDTABS]

+When you click _[!UICONTROL Submit]_, the credentials are immediately validated and saved, redirecting you to the _[!UICONTROL API credentials]_ listing page.
+If the submitted credentials are invalid, the system displays an error message on the listing page.
+In this case, you can choose to cancel the configuration, or to update it and submit again.

 ## Add an SMS action in an account journey

-You can set up text message deliveries in an Account Journey when you add a new _[!UICONTROL Take an action]_ node and do the following:
+You can set up text message deliveries in an Account Journey when you add a _[!UICONTROL Take an action]_ node and do the following:

 1. For the _[!UICONTROL Action on]_ target, choose **[!UICONTROL People]**.